-4.3.4 Dataset and Hardware limitations
+4.4.6 Dataset and Hardware limitations

-During the development of this project faces two major limitations.
-Firstly, the image and video resolution is very low for a significant number of datasets available.
-This results in a large loss of information.
-This in turn effects the performance of any model.
-Secondly, due to the limited hardware available, each iteration of the models requires a significant amount of time to complete training.
+Due to the limited hardware available, each iteration of the models requires a significant amount of time to complete training.
 This acutely limits the number of the models that can be trained and tested.
 The study mitigates the effect of these limitations by using validation techniques while training and keeping the models as lightweight as feasible.
 By using validation techniques, one is able to monitor the performance of the model while it is training.
 This allows one to decide when the model has converged and approximate its real world performance while it is still training.

-4.4 Project Schedule and Milestones
+4.5 Project Schedule and Milestones

-4.4.1 Tentative Project Schedule:
+4.5.1 Project Schedule: